 Suffering a head injury can be debilitating.
 Some people may struggle to maintain their pre-accident daily routine, others can lose their independence entirely.
 This can have a significant impact on the injured person’s family and friends.
 It is challenging for the injured person and those who care for them to come to terms with life after a head injury.

-We know that it is important to start your rehabilitation early because this can improve the recovery process and outcomes.
+We know that it is important to start your rehabilitation early after a brain injury.
+This can significantly improve your recovery process and outcomes.
 If you suffer a severe injury, you may need to receive treatment at a residential facility.
 You might also benefit from a range of activities as an out-patient.

 - Occupational Therapy